Fixing Common Plan Mistakes - SIMPLE IRA Sponsor with a Related Business

 A SIMPLE IRA plan must cover every employee who earned at least $5,000 in any two previous years.
 Also, only an employer with 100 or fewer employees may sponsor a SIMPLE IRA plan.

-SIMPLE IRA plan rules can get complicated if you have related businesses.
+SIMPLE IRA plan rules can get complicated if you or your spouse are involved in more than one business.
 If your business is part of a controlled group or affiliated service group, the law considers the employees of the other business your employees and you must include them in your SIMPLE IRA plan.